fjxmlzn/GPUTaskScheduler/README.md

     * **test_config_string_indicator [optional, default="-"]**

-      The name of each result folder is in the format of "key1-value1,key2-value2,...", where key_i_ is the name of the parameter to test, and value_i_ is the value of that parameter.
+      The name of each result folder is in the format of "key1-value1,key2-value2,...", where key*i* is the name of the parameter to test, and value*i* is the value of that parameter.
 Here "-" is the  test_config_string_indicator.
 You can customize the indicator by this configuration.

     * **test_config_string_separator [optional, default=","]**

-      The name of each result folder is in the format of "key1-value1,key2-value2,...", where key_i_ is the name of the parameter to test, and value_i_ is the value of that parameter.
-Here "," is the  test_config_string_separator.
+      The name of each result folder is in the format of "key1-value1,key2-value2,...", where key*i* is the name of the parameter to test, and value*i* is the value of that parameter.
+Here "," is the `test_config_string_separator`.
 You can customize the separator by this configuration.

     * **test_config_string_inst_separator [optional, default="+"]**

       The scheduler has an interface to return all test instances in a string.
-The string for each test instance is the same as the name of result folder, and will be separated by test_config_string_inst_separator.
+The string for each test instance is the same as the name of result folder, and will be separated by `test_config_string_inst_separator`.
 You can customize the separator by this configuration.

     * **temp_folder [optional, default="temp/"]**